danmincu/GilderRoseStore/README.md

 and less focus on the business layer that would require a proper customer/orders/items/shopping cart/purchase history and a real database.

 Using: Asp.net Web Api, Owin self hosting, Microsoft Identity, EF, OAuth 2.0 (despite being required for OAuth 20 I didn't include https for simplicity)

+Running the code:
+-  Run the unit tests;
+-  Run the "against the host" integration tests.
+Make sure you run w/o debug the web app first (CTRL+F5)
+-  Run the "self host" integration tests.
+Make sure you run the Visual Studio in Administrator mode otherwise it won't spawn the process.